gruntwork-io/docs/_docs-sources/foundations/iac-foundations/labels-tags.md

 #### Per environment

-In some scenarios, you may need to override tags to different values in different live environments.
-For example, let's again assume you have default_tags defined as follows:
+In some scenarios, you may need to override tags in different live environments.
+For example, let’s again assume you have `default_tags` defined as follows:

 ```hcl
 provider "aws" {